ConnectIt: A Framework for Static and Incremental Parallel Graph Connectivity Algorithms: Framework

 \subsubsection{Correctness for Linearizably Monotonic Methods}

 \begin{theorem} The connectivity algorithm in \framework{} (Algorithm~\ref{alg:framework_connectivity}) applied with a sampling method $\mathcal{S}$ satisfying Definition~\ref{def:sampling_produces_trees} and a linearizably monotone finish method $\mathcal{F}$ is correct. \end{theorem} \begin{proof} Let $\labelvar{}$ be the partial labeling produced by the sampling method $\mathcal{S}$.
-Since $\mathcal{S}$ satisfies Definition~\ref{def:sampling_produces_trees}, we have that the labeling $\labelvar{}$ consists of a set of rooted trees.
 Now, consider $\mathcal{F}$, which is a linearizably monotone finish method operating on the partial connectivity labeling $\labelvar{}$.
-Since we are handling an abstract connectivity algorithm $\mathcal{F}$, it is helpful to think about operations of two types: (i) those that try to ``apply" an edge $(u,v)$ (i.e., it checks whether $u$ and $v$ are in different trees, and if so changes the labeling so that $u$ and $v$ are in the same tree in the new labeling) and (ii) lower-level operations that compress trees.
+Since we are handling an abstract connectivity algorithm $\mathcal{F}$, it is helpful to think about operations of two types: (i) those that try to ``apply" an edge $(u,v)$ (i.e., it checks whether $u$ and $v$ are in different trees, and if so changes the labeling so that $u$ and $v$ are in the same tree in the new labeling), and (ii) lower-level operations that compress trees.
 Furthermore, note that $\mathcal{F}$ will avoid applying (directed) edges coming out of $\largestcomp{}$, which could be problematic since there may be many edges of the form $(u,v)$ where $u \in \largestcomp{}$ and $v \notin \largestcomp{}$ that must be examined to compute a correct labeling.
-However, since the graph is symmetric, notice that $\mathcal{F}$ does apply all such inter-cluster edges, since such edges will be applied while processing vertex $v \notin \largestcomp{}$, which is contained in some initial component $c \neq \largestcomp{}$.
+However, since the graph is symmetric, $\mathcal{F}$ does apply all such inter-cluster edges, since such edges will be applied while processing vertex $v \notin \largestcomp{}$, which is contained in some initial component $c \neq \largestcomp{}$.
 The algorithm must process this component, since it only skips applying the directed edges incident to vertices in component $\largestcomp{}$.

 Consider the linearization order of the finish algorithm $\mathcal{F}$.
 Before running $\mathcal{F}$, the labeling $\labelvar{}$ represents some set of intermediate clusters that is a partial connectivity labeling of $G$ (i.e., if there is a path between two vertices $u$ and $v$ in the trees represented by the labeling $\labelvar{}$, then this implies that there is a path between $u$ and $v$ in $G$).
 We will show by induction on the linearization order that each operation preserves the fact that $\labelvar{}$ is a partial connectivity labeling of $G$.
 Consider the two types of operations: